LWilsonDev/florida-site/README.md

 This is a Gatsby JS website, with Netlify CMS for easy maintenance and non-coding content management.
 It was kicked off with the [Gastby starter blog](https://github.com/gatsbyjs/gatsby-starter-blog) to help easily configure the Netlify CMS.

-I chose to try Gatsby JS for this project as I wanted the performance benefits of Gatsby's image rendering plugins, as well as the excellent integration with Netlify for hassle-free hosting.
+I chose Gatsby JS for this project as I wanted the performance benefits of Gatsby's image rendering plugins, as well as the excellent integration with Netlify for hassle-free hosting.
 I also wanted to try Netlify's CMS as I knew the property owners would appreciate being able to update their content in their own time.
 I felt that Netlify CMS had some benefits over other traditional CMS such as cost and simplicity.
 The admin area interface is perhaps a bit limiting, but with a fairly small site such as this, I thought it would be fine for our needs, and would hopefully be simple to learn for the client.

+The site is [currently live](https://www.afamilydisneyescape.com/) - although the images are placeholders while the owners get newer shots taken.
+Some of the current images are not high quality enough, particulary for the full-width banner on larger screens

 ### Features